duebi/seagliderHoeLegacy/README.md

 # seagliderHoeLegacy

 This repository contains MATLAB routines to extract and analyze two seaglider missions from summer 2015 related to the Hoe Legacy 2 cruises.
-Missions are g146_m11 and sg512_m06.
+Missions are g146_m11 and sg512_m06 with raw data available on the ftp address of SOEST at the University of Hawaii (ftp://ftp.soest.hawaii.edu/pilot/).
 The extractSg\*.m routines create the gridded variables that are used in the other routines (analyzeSg\*.m & dielSg\*.m).

 Routines in the main folder require the private routines for seaglider data extraction at https://github.com/whoi-glider/glider-kit  (David Nicholson) and routines to extract OpenDap data and compute gas exchange at https://github.com/whoi-glider/oce_tools (David Nicholson and Cara Manning).
+The GSW Oceanographic Toolbox is also required (http://www.teos-10.org/).

 Wind speed is extracted from the OPeNDAP website for the NOAA/NCDC Blended 6-hourly 0.25-degree Sea Surface Winds (http://www.ncdc.noaa.gov/thredds/dodsC/oceanwinds6hr.html).
 Sea level pressure is extracted from the NCEP reanalysis 2 (http://www.esrl.noaa.gov/psd/thredds/dodsC/Datasets/ncep.reanalysis/surface_gauss/catalog.html).